smpcorp/swagger-cisco-spark/README.md

-# Cisco Spark Swagger Definition
+# Spark API

-Swagger Definition for the Cisco Spark API version 1
+#### Cisco Spark API version 1 Swagger Definition File.

+File version v1.2.2

 *Note: This is a generated README file.
-For details on the data types in the examples, reference [developer.ciscospark.com](https://developer.ciscospark.com).*
+For details on the data types in the examples, reference the developer docs [here](https://developer.ciscospark.com).*

+## API Methods

 ### People